gear54rus/python-cluster/README.md

-python-cluster
+Python cluster
 ==============

-An attempt to make software package which will be able to execute tasks in parallel.
-Tasks are described in python.
+An attempt to make software package which will be able to execute tasks described in Python in parallel.

 This software consists of cluster node and cluster owner.
+Owner is written in C++/QT and also requires Python interpreter to execute tasks locally.
+Node is written in Python.